糖心logo

 6th-9th October 2026

-SAVE THE DATE - BASL ANNUAL MEETING 2026
+BASL ANNUAL MEETING 2026 -

-Including: BLTG Transplant Meeting and BLNA Nurse meeting.
+Tuesday 6th - Friday 9th October - including: BLTG Transplant Meeting and BLNA Nurse meeting.

-Venue: International Convention Centre, Newport, Wales
+International Convention Centre, Newport, Wales.

 BASL ANNUAL MEETING